uma-pi1/desq/README.md

 The following piece of code mines frequent bigrams with a minimum support of 2 using DESQ's Spark API.
 The full example code can be found at `src/main/scala/de/uni_mannheim/desq/examples/readme/DesqExample.scala`.

-TODO: create a subfolder readme in DESQs example package and move the files there.

 ```scala
 import de.uni_mannheim.desq.mining.spark._